MrBananaHuman/KorGPT2Tutorial/README.md

 ```cd qa_data```
 ```python make_train_data.py```

-Generation consists of two stages.
+Generation consists of two steps.
-1. Obtain a candidate group that can be answered by using context as input data.
+1. Obtain a candidate group that can be answer from context.
-2. The question for each answer candidate group is extracted from the context.
+2. The question for each answer is extracted.

 ```python answer_finetuning.py```
 ```python question_finetuning.py```